ingesolvoll/glimt/README.md

 `:on-error` Re-frame event vector to dispatch when an error occurs

-`:on-error` Re-frame event vector to dispatch when final failure state is reached
+`:on-failure` Re-frame event vector to dispatch when final failure state is reached

 # API